video camera icon - PayReel

 Which States Are Considered High Risk And Why?

-When laws around documentation and classification are more complicated, the risk for engaging contractors increases.
+When laws around documentation and independent contractor classification are more complicated, the risk for engaging contractors increases.
 The regulations change often and, in some cases, they even contradict each other.
 The good news is that it’s not impossible to guard against the major concerns that accompany engaging workers in these states.

 Businesses without an internal team/human resources department that is equipped to address those needs should partner with a company that specializes in handling them.
 The best partners will be aware of these risks and on top of the changes as they happen.